-As of January 31, 2013, NTR Property Management, Inc., our wholly owned subsidiary serves as our primary property manager.
-We also retain external property managers for our properties located in Colorado Springs, Colorado and North Dakota.
+NTR Property Management, Inc., our wholly owned subsidiary serves as our property manager.
+Prior to the internalization of our management, we were externally managed by CHG Properties, Inc. Effective as of January 31, 2013, we acquired CHG Properties, Inc. and thereby became internally managed.
 Realizing our business objectives depends in large part on the ability of NTR Property Management, Inc. to effectively manage the day-to-day operations of our assets and properties.
 We cannot assure you that our past performance with external management will be indicative of internal management's ability to function effectively and successfully operate our company.
 We do not have an operating history with internal management and do not know if we will be able to successfully integrate our former external management.
 If NTR Property Management, Inc. is not successful in managing our properties to achieve the investment returns we anticipate, our operations may be adversely impacted.